KwatMDPhD/how_to_svelte/README.md

 Master programming skills take 4 steps:

-1. Build something simple with it
+1. Build something simple with it.
-2. Add some features to this thing slowly, one-by-one, and taking time
+2. Add some features to this thing slowly, one-by-one, and taking time.
-3. Re-learn this programming skill from scratch in depth by doing tutorials and reading documentations
+3. Re-learn this programming skill from scratch in depth by doing tutorials and reading documentations.
-4. Refactor, extend, and grow this thing further more
+4. Refactor, extend, and grow this thing further more.

 Initially, stay broad and make things work.
 Later, get deeper and spend as much time as needed for complete understanding.
-Aim for perfection, but ship as often as possible.
+Aim for perfection, but _ship as often as possible_ because shipping is the _best_ way to grow.

 ## Make the simplest svelte app